- Our Blog

 The Columbia Threadneedle Return to Normal Index measures progress toward a post-pandemic world.

 As the U.S. continues its COVID-19 vaccination program, the Return to Normal Index measures human activity data relative to prepandemic levels.
 The index is constructed by our data scientists and fundamental analysts and tracks activities in the U.S. including travel, returning to work and school, brick-and-mortar shopping and eating out.
 By design, the index is focused on measuring components of daily life rather than economic indicators like GDP growth.
 The percentage level will move closer to 100 as daily life normalizes, and our analysts will update it on a regular basis.

 Activity numbers won’t all return to where they were before COVID.
-The index could hit “normal” at a point lower than the 100 level due to continued changes in behavior like working from home and reduced business travel.
+The index could hit “normal” at a point lower than the 100 level due to continued changes in behavior like working from home.
+In the near term, we could see activity in some components exceed normal levels as pent-up demand drives a surge in things like travel.
 The definition of the future normal is evolving, and the index’s normal threshold will reflect our data science and fundamental research insights.

 What we’re watching:

 We’re analyzing the time people spend engaging in a broad set of activities outside their homes.
 The index components have implications for economic growth, but the primary objective is to monitor how close or far we are to returning to normal life.

 Our index suggests that we’re still 24% below pre-COVID activity levels.
 The levels of component activity vary: the return to brick-and-mortar stores is 17% below its pre-COVID levels and a normal work routine is 20% below pre-COVID.
 The subcomponent with the lowest level is travel/entertainment: 36% below pre-COVID levels.